Francesca Trivellato: Biography

 Trivellato began working at Yale University as an assistant professor in history in 2004 and in 2007 became a full professor.
 In 2012, she became the Frederick W. Hilles Professor at Yale University and in 2017 the Barton Biggs professor.
-In December 2017, it was announced that from 1 July 2018, Trivellato would be joining the School for Historical Studies at the Institute for Advanced Study in Princeton, New Jersey.
+In 2018, Trivellato joined the Institute for Advanced Study in Princeton, New Jersey as the Andrew W. Mellon Professor at the School for Historical Studies.

 Her 2009 book, The Familiarity of Strangers: The Sephardic Diaspora, Livorno, and Cross-Cultural Trade in the Early Modern Period won the 2010 Leo Gershoy Award, a Jordan Schnitzer Book Award and was long-listed for the Cundill Prize.

 She was awarded with a Guggenheim Fellowship in 2012.
 She has held fellowships from the Radcliffe Institute for Advanced Study, the American Academy in Berlin and at the Institute for Advanced Study in Princeton, New Jersey.
-She was a visiting professor at the Ecole des Hautes Etudes en Sciences Sociales (EHESS), Monash University (Melbourne) and Science Po (Paris).
+She was a visiting professor at the Ecole des Hautes Etudes en Sciences Sociales (EHESS), Monash University (Melbourne), Sciences Po (Paris) and Stanford.